 Newport, given its age and history, holds many tried-and-true facts that are shared among visitors and guests alike.
-These few facts are ones that took even us Newporter's by surprise...Be sure to share with us your favorite facts about Newport that we may have missed!
+These few facts are ones that took even us Newporters by surprise.

-Many passengers of the iconic Titanic were Newport residents and frequent visitors!
-Among them are those who survived: Margaret Tobin Brown, William Earnest Carter, William C. Dulles, Margaret B. Hayes, and those who unfortunately perished: James Clinch Smith (and family), George D. Widener (his wife survived), Karl Howel Behr, Richard Norris Williams, Clarence Bloomfield Moore.
+Many passengers of the iconic Titanic were Newport residents and frequent visitors.
+Among them are those who survived: Margaret Tobin Brown, William Earnest Carter, William C. Dulles, Margaret B. Hayes, and those who unfortunately perished: John Jacob Astor IV, James Clinch Smith (and family), George D. Widener (his wife survived), Karl Howel Behr, Richard Norris Williams, Clarence Bloomfield Moore.